Let’s face it, no one enjoys receiving criticism, especially when it’s dished out by someone they really care about.

 The thing is, some folks simply aren’t very good at expressing themselves.
 They can sometimes come off as being mean or vindictive when in reality they’re only trying to make things better.

 I know I can be this way at times, and I’ve hurt a couple of dear friends in the past without the slightest intention of doing so.
-And I’ve had the same thing happen to me on several occasions.
+And I’ve had the same thing happen to me once or twice.

 Luckily, I’ve never lost a cherished friendship over criticism that I’ve dished out or received, but I very well could have.
 But I did learn something from those experiences…